QuangDung159/Laravel_BanHang/README.md

 composer require reliese/laravel

-Add the service provider to your config/app.php file Reliese\Coders\CodersServiceProvider::class Publish the config file with php artisan vendor:publish --tag=reliese-models Make sure your database is correctly configured in config/database.php and .env files.
+Add the service provider to your config/app.php file Reliese\Coders\CodersServiceProvider::class

+Publish the config file with php artisan vendor:publish --tag=reliese-models

+Make sure your database is correctly configured in config/database.php and .env files.

-And finally issue the command: php artisan code:models If you get this error "mkdir(): Invalid path" -> try php artisan config:clear -> do step 4 This package will scan your database and create all models for you.
+And finally issue the command: php artisan code:models.

+If you get this error "mkdir(): Invalid path" -> try php artisan config:clear -> do step 4 This package will scan your database and create all models for you.
 If you need something more specific, you can customize its config file.

+This project using Redis for cache

+Start Redis server :
+redis-server /usr/local/etc/redis.conf